One World Week Seed Fund

 About the Fund

-The OWW Seed Fund is an exciting opportunity for youth organisations to explore an aspect of the Sustainable Development Goals (SDGs), and to connect your work locally with issues, events and happenings globally’.
+The OWW Seed Fund is an exciting opportunity for youth organisations to explore an aspect of the Sustainable Development Goals (SDGs), and to connect your work locally with issues, and events globally.
 In other words, to connect young people’s personal experiences with their community and the wider world.

 Note: Applications accepted from the island of Ireland only.

-All projects are to be completed between August and September 2025
+All projects are to be completed between June 30th – 28th August 2026

 All queries can be submitted to alex@nyci.ie.